rayhankinan/go-server-sent-events/README.md

 # go-server-sent-events
-Proof-of-Concept for developing SSE using Golang and PostgreSQL
+Proof-of-Concept for developing SSE using Golang and Redis